 Australia is a country with a population of approximately 24 million people .
 Annually, sufficient food to feed 60 million people is produced domestically; the vast majority of this food is fresh and readily available .
 By 2100, the Australian population is projected to reach between 42.3 – 69.5 million people .
 Should this increase materialise, Australia could be in the position of needing to import core food products to meet domestic demand.
 This scenario would markedly increase the dependence of Australia’s food and nutrition security on international markets and food policies .

-In 2013-2014, 406 million hectares (ha) of Australia (53% of total land area) were used for agricultural purposes , with only 45 million ha of this land classified as arable (range 5.5%- 6.2% from 2006-2015) .
+In 2013-2014, 406 million hectares (ha) of Australia (53% of total land area) were used for agricultural purposes ; only 45 million ha were classified as arable (range 5.5%- 6.2% from 2006-2015) .
 Sheep and other foregut fermenters graze on non-arable agricultural land (i.e. rangeland), converting plants that are inedible for people, into nutritious red meat and fibre.

 The significance of extensive grazing systems within the Australian rural sector is supported by the volume and value of sheep and beef commodities produced.
 Globally, Australia is one of the leading wool producers, the second largest producer of sheep meat and is a top five producer of beef and veal .
 In financial year 2015, beef and sheep meat commodities and wool produced in Australia were valued at AUD 17.5 billion.